George Washington Bridge & NYC Congestion Pricing: What You Need to Know (2026)

 Does Congestion Pricing Change GWB Tolls?

 No. The George Washington Bridge toll is set by the Port Authority of New York and New Jersey and is completely separate from the MTA congestion pricing toll.
-The GWB toll remains $13.75 with E-ZPass during peak hours, $11.75 with E-ZPass during off-peak hours, and $16.00 for Toll-by-Mail.
-These rates are unchanged by the congestion pricing program.
+At the Jan 2026 tariff, the GWB toll is $16.79 with E-ZPass during peak hours, $14.79 with E-ZPass during off-peak hours, $19.55 at the new Mid-Tier rate (tag improperly positioned), and $23.30 for Toll-by-Mail.
+These rates are set independently of the MTA congestion pricing program.

 However, GWB drivers who continue south of 60th Street in Manhattan do pay both tolls: the GWB bridge toll and the congestion pricing zone toll.
-This can result in a combined cost of $19.56 or more for a single eastbound trip during peak hours (before factoring in the GWB credit discussed below).
+That is a combined $25.79 for a single eastbound trip during peak hours ($16.79 bridge toll plus the full $9.00 congestion toll).

 Congestion Pricing Rate Schedule